 “All of these states are using our data management framework to retain historical data and future data,” said Hadaway.
-“In North Dakota, for example, they now have access to 10 years of data to do analysis of kids who started in school to track performance across their educational careers, and to ID at-risk students who are in danger of dropping out.”
+“In North Dakota, for example, they now have access to 10 years of data to do analyses of kids who started in school to track performance across their educational careers, and to ID at-risk students who are in danger of dropping out.”

-Additionally, these states are leveraging data warehouse data to more easily comply with federal reporting requirements such as Adequate Yearly Progress, previously a time consuming, painfully manual process.
+Additionally, these states are leveraging data warehouse data to more easily comply with federal reporting requirements such as Adequate Yearly Progress, previously a time-consuming, painfully manual process.

-In sum, one could say that a better decision could not have been made by these states to choose OtisEd and MATRIX to elevate their decision making.
+In sum, one could say that a better decision could not have been made by these states to choose OtisEd and MATRIX to elevate their decision-making.